-Laura is mother to Harry (19), Holly (23) and lives in Walton on Thames.
+Laura is mother to Harry, Holly and lives in Walton on Thames.
 She has spent many years fundraising for St. David’s Care in the Community and Carers Trust, organising a number of charity dinners, auctions & challenges including Bungee Jumping, Sky Diving, Base Camp Mount Everest and climbing Kilimanjaro.
 Laura started her own business, “Kings Fine Food”, in 2004.
 She enjoys gardening and spending time with her family.

 Amongst his many qualifications, he qualified from Imperial College London with a First Class Honours BSc in 2000 before earning MBBS in 2002.
 He spent three years as the Rupert Johnson Fellow in Neurosurgery at St. George’s, and earned a PhD from the University of London in 2013 into the role of advanced magnetic resonance imaging in the diagnosis of brain tumours.